cygnan/twitter-wordcloud-bot/README.md

 ## Usage

 Tweet a search query to your Twitter bot.
 Then it will search tweets and reply with a wordcloud image.

+## License

+Copyright © 2017 Cygnan
+Licensed under the MIT License with the exception of a font, see [LICENSE.md](LICENSE.md).